samplchallenges/SAMPL7/protein_ligand/README.md

 ## System background

-The Pleckstrin homology domain interacting protein (PHIP) is a multidomain protein that is involved in important cellular processes such as cytoskeletal organization, cell division and its deregulation was found to be involved in melanoma.
-Two of PHIP’s domains are bromodomains, which are known to bind acetylated lysines.
+The [Pleckstrin homology domain interacting protein (PHIP)](https://www.uniprot.org/uniprot/Q8WWQ0) is a multidomain protein that is involved in important cellular processes such as cytoskeletal organization, cell division and its deregulation was found to be involved in melanoma.
+Two of PHIP’s domains are [bromodomains](https://en.wikipedia.org/wiki/Bromodomain), which are known to bind acetylated lysines.
 These post-translationally modified protein residues can be found on the N-terminal tails of histones and mediate the regulation of gene expression.
 Bromodomains are attractive targets and several drugs are currently in clinical trials.

-X-ray crystallographic fragment screening experiments involve the soaking of protein crystals with small fragment molecules (<250 Da) and shooting at light sources.
+X-ray crystallographic fragment screening experiments involve the [soaking of protein crystals with small fragment molecules](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening/Methods-for-Fragment-Screening.html) (<250 Da) and shooting at light sources.
 This enables the identification of binders while providing high resolution structural information.
 Such experiments are now feasible in a high-throughput fashion thanks to infrastructures such as [XChem](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening.html) where hundreds of crystals can be soaked and shot within a day.

-The second bromodomain of PHIP (PHIP2) was utilized as target at the XChem and a number of fragment hits were identified.
+The [second bromodomain of PHIP (PHIP2)](https://www.uniprot.org/uniprot/Q8WWQ0#family_and_domains) was utilized as target at [XChem](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening.html) and a number of fragment hits were identified.
 This unpublished dataset offers an opportunity to computational chemists and biochemists to test their predictive methods in a blind trial focused on protein-fragment complexes.
 This edition of the SAMPL challenge will be divided into at least three stages.

+## Fragment screening at XChem

+This challenge is made possible through an exciting new collaboration with the [XChem fragment screening facility / Macromolecular Crystallography (MX) program](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening.html) at the [Diamond Light Source](https://www.diamond.ac.uk/Home.html), with special thanks to [Harold Grosjean (Oxford)](https://www.linkedin.com/in/harold-grosjean-992741a8?originalSubdomain=uk), [Rachel Skyner (Diamond)](https://scholar.google.com/citations?user=qC2iEdMAAAAJ&hl=en), [Tobias Krojer (SGC Oxford)](https://thesgc.org/groupprofile/9489), and [Frank von Delft (SGC Oxford / Diamond)](https://www.thesgc.org/node/9489).
+The XChem fragment screening facility and Macromolecular Crystallography (MX) program at Diamond offer the ability to perform [high-throughput crystal soaking experiments](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening.html) of several [fragment libraries](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening.html), and allow [both academic and industry groups](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening/Applying-for-XChem.html) to utilize their resources to advance drug discovery and the design of new chemical probes.
+Academic groups can apply for access via a simple [two-page proposal](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening/Applying-for-XChem/Standard-access.html).

+To get an idea for what existing XChem fragment screening datasets look like, you can use the [XChem Fragalysis browser](https://fragalysis.diamond.ac.uk) to interactively view fragment hits, or browse [all datasets available on Zenodo](https://zenodo.org/search?page=1&size=20&q=keywords:%22PanDDA%22) (example [here](https://zenodo.org/record/1244111#.XbiAzJNKiL4)).
+XChem also provides a [detailed overview of their fragment screening methods](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening/Methods-for-Fragment-Screening.html) and [available fragment libraries](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening.html).

+This project used both the [DSI-Poised fragment library](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening/Fragment-Libraries/DSI-poised-library.html) an the [Leeds Fraglites fragment library](https://pubs.acs.org/doi/abs/10.1021/acs.jmedchem.9b00304), but challenge participants are encouraged to use the provided `fragments_screened.csv` file for the exact chemical identities of compounds screened.

 ## Phase 1: Discrimination of binders from non-binders at specific sites